 Alveolar osteitis; Alveolitis; Septic socket

-Hupp JR. Prevention and management of extraction complications.
+Hupp JR. Postextraction patient management.
 In: Hupp JR, Ellis E, Tucker MR, eds.
 Contemporary Oral and Maxillofacial Surgery.
-6th ed.
-St Louis, MO: Elsevier Mosby; 2014:chap 11.
+7th ed.
+Philadelphia, PA: Elsevier; 2019:chap 11.